Matt Meyer

-Matthew S. Meyer is an American politician and attorney who is currently serving his second term as New Castle County Executive.
-A member of the Democratic Party, he was elected New Castle County Executive in 2016 and again in 2020.
-Meyer speaks fluent Swahili and conversational Spanish.
-He has also studied Hebrew, Arabic, French and Wolof.
-He is generally seen as a member of the progressive wing of the Democratic Party.
+Matthew Stephen Meyer (born September 29, 1971) is an American politician and attorney serving as the 76th governor of Delaware since 2025.
+A member of the Democratic Party, he previously served as the New Castle County executive from 2017 to 2025.
+Prior to tenure as county executive, Meyer worked as an attorney in private practice, and was an economic advisor to former Democratic governor Jack Markell and an advisor within the U.S. State Department.

 Early life and education

 Meyer was born in Bay City, Michigan, and grew up in Wilmington, Delaware.
 He graduated from Wilmington Friends School, Brown University (cum laude in political science and computer science), and the University of Michigan Law School (member, Michigan Law Review).

-Meyer worked on then-U.S. Senator Joe Biden’s first presidential campaign in 1988 while in high school at the Wilmington Friends School.
+Meyer worked on then-U.S. senator Joe Biden’s first presidential campaign in 1988 while in high school at the Wilmington Friends School.
 He then worked on the upstart, successful, 1990 gubernatorial campaign of Bruce Sundlun while attending Brown University.

-Career
+Educational and legal career

 Meyer joined Teach for America, and taught public school in Washington, D.C. for three years.
 He also taught at Prestige Academy in Wilmington.
 He won a Skadden Fellowship upon graduation from law school and used it to work for Community Legal Aid in Wilmington.
-He then became an attorney working in mergers and acquisitions with Simpson Thatcher and Bartlett.
+He then became an attorney working in mergers and acquisitions with Simpson Thacher and Bartlett.
 He served in Iraq as a diplomat for the U.S. State Department, as a senior economic adviser on the ground in Mosul, Iraq, working with military and economic aid leaders to assist the Iraqi people.

-Later, he worked as an economic advisor to Delaware Governor Jack Markell and was a partner at Potomac Law Group.
+Later, he worked as an economic advisor to Delaware governor Jack Markell and was a partner at Potomac Law Group.
 In 2003 at the Kennedy Center in Washington, Meyer was awarded the Sam Beard Jefferson Award for the Greatest Public Service by an Individual 35 Years and Under; at that same ceremony Condoleezza Rice received a Jefferson Award.

 New Castle County Executive

-2016 election
+Elections

-In the Democratic primary for New Castle County Executive, Meyer's campaign focused on integrity and economic policy.
-On September 13, Meyer upset three-term incumbent Tom Gordon by a margin of 4.66% in the primary, winning 21,487 votes (52.33%) to Gordon's 19,678 votes (47.67%).
+In the 2016 Democratic primary for New Castle County executive, Meyer's campaign focused on integrity and economic policy.
+On September 13, Meyer upset three-term incumbent Tom Gordon, winning 52% of the vote.
 Meyer defeated Republican Mark Blake in the general election in November with 67% of the vote.
 He took office on January 3, 2017.